Cipher Hunt: Aftermath

 Confusion Hill in Piercy, California currently houses the statue and the completed puzzle.

 On August 3, a day after Bill Cipher's statue was found, the statue and its treasure were taken by local authorities because of a property conflict between the apparent proprietor who had authorized Hirsch to place the statue and another person claiming ownership of the land where it was located.
 Its hat was broken in the process, though it had already sustained damage.
 Reedsport Police ended up holding the statue at the Reedsport police department, keeping it intact, while Hirsch arranged for it to be moved somewhere else.
 While at the police station, the statue's hat was stolen by a fan who claimed it was theirs.
 Alex put out a now deleted tweet asking the fan to return the hat, but no one ever came forward with it.
+It was later revealed that the hat actually became infested with fire ants and had to be thrown away, and Hirsch mistakenly assumed that it was stolen by a fan due to not being on the scene.
 By August 5, the statue ended up in Reedsport's Bicentennial Park, where it was bolted to the top of a tree above the ground, lacking its hat.
 The treasure box was placed beneath the statue.
 Fans continued to visit the statue.

 On August 15, Hirsch called for volunteers to relocate Bill's hat and to move the statue via truck to a new location.
-Three days later, on August 18, the statue had been removed from Bicentennial Park with a sign in its place that read "BILL WAS HERE", when decoded through a substitution cipher.
-On August 19, Twitter user @Knarkill34 tweeted that they had moved the statue to an undisclosed location, but provided pictures.
+Three days later, on August 18, the statue had been removed from Bicentennial Park with a sign in its place that read "BILL WAS HERE" by the person who drove the statue to its final resting place, Samuel Irish, when decoded through a substitution cipher.
+On August 19, Irish tweeted on his account @Knarkill34, that he had moved the statue to an undisclosed location but provided pictures.
 On August 20, several fans discovered that the statue was moved to Confusion Hill in Piercy, California.
 The statue acquired a new hat within a week, and the treasure box was not transported to the attraction.
 The statue and the completed physical puzzle are both currently housed at Confusion Hill, along with a special treasure cache where fans have since taken and left treasures for fellow fans who wish to visit the statue.
 The new treasure box is located behind the counter at the gift shop and can be viewed at request.
 The box contains a message congratulating fans on finding Bill and encourages fans to take and leave treasures for future fans' pilgrimages so there's always something for someone on their own Cipher Hunt.
 In September 2016, the treasure box was replaced with a newer larger treasure box to hold all the items that fans had since left that could no longer fit in the previous box.
 It also contains a log book for fans to document their name, date they "found Bill", and where they traveled from.